boraanand/x9115RAN/paper/2/README.md

         3. M. Costa, M. Castro, L. Zhou, L. Zhang, and M. Peinado.
 Bouncer: securing software by blocking bad input.
 In Proceedings of the 21st ACM Symposium on Operating Systems Principles 2007 (SOSP 2007), pages 117–130, 2007.

    * **Web Application Testing**: Previous work on web application testing has focused on static webpages and the loosely structured control flow between them:

-    i.
-F. Ricca and P. Tonella.
+        1. F. Ricca and P. Tonella.
 Analysis and testing of web applications.
 In Proceedings of the 23rd International Conference on Software Engineering (ICSE 2001), pages 25–34, 2001.

-   ii.
-D. Kung, C. H. Liu, and P. Hsia.
+        2. D. Kung, C. H. Liu, and P. Hsia.
 An object-oriented web test model for testing web applications.
 In 24th International Computer Software and Applications Conference (COMPSAC 2000), pages 537–542, 2000.

    * **Previous work on PHP application testing**:

-   i.
-N. Jovanovic, C. Kruegel, and E. Kirda.
+        1. N. Jovanovic, C. Kruegel, and E. Kirda.
 Pixy: A static analysis tool for detecting web application vulnerabilities (short paper).
 In 2006 IEEE Symposium on Security and Privacy (S&P 2006), pages 258–263, 2006.

-   ii.
-Y. Xie and A. Aiken.
+        2. Y. Xie and A. Aiken.
 Static detection of security vulnerabilities in scripting languages.
 In Proceedings of the USENIX Security Symposium, 2006.

+## (iv) Improvizations:
+  * (iv1) 1.
+Constraint resolution algorithm discussed in the paper could be enhanced to include multivariate constraints in some cases.
+  * (iv2) 2.
+Current approach suggested in the paper is not fully automated.
+The web page must be manually loaded (e.g., by clicking “go”), the analyzer must be manually invoked, and analyzer writes the next inputs to a file, so they must be manually provided to the URL.
+An additional step of automation could be handy to overcome this drawback.